mynlp/jigg/README.md

 ## Release note

+- 0.8.0: Many bug fixes; kuromoji is modulated; CoreNLP is upgraded to 3.9.1; support benepar and stanfordtypeddep (combine them to obtain state-of-the-art constituency and dependency parsers!; see -help benear and -help stanfordtypeddep).
 - 0.7.2: Many improvements around CCG parsers, including K-best outputs of depccg and easyccg.
 Support of udpipe.
 - 0.7.1: Bug fixes; Docker for Jigg server; annotators for CCG parsers (candc, easyccg, and depccg)
 - 0.7.0: Support CoreNLP 3.7.0, server mode, several improvements including support of xml/json inputs.